Mr. T: Early career

 While he was in his late twenties, Tureaud won two tough-man competitions consecutively.
-The first aired as "Sunday Games" on NBC-TV under the contest of "America's Toughest Bouncer" which included throwing a 150 lb stuntman, and breaking through a 4 in wooden door.
+The first aired as Sunday Games on NBC-TV under the contest of "America's Toughest Bouncer" which included throwing a 150 lb stuntman, and breaking through a 4 in wooden door.
 For the first event, Tureaud came in third place.
 For the end, two finalists squared off in a boxing ring for a two-minute round to declare the champion.
-Making it to the ring as a finalist, he had as his opponent a 280 lb Honolulu bouncer named Tutefano Tufi.
-Within twenty seconds "Mr. T" gave the six foot five competitor a bloody nose, and later a bloody mouth.
-He won the match and thus the competition.
-The second competition was aired under the new name "Games People Play" on NBC-TV.
+Making it to the ring as a finalist, he had as his opponent a 280 lb Honolulu bouncer, Tutefano Tufi.
+Within twenty seconds Mr. T gave the 6 ft 5 in Tufi a bloody nose, and later a bloody mouth.
+T won the match and thus the competition.
+The second competition was aired under a new name, Games People Play, on NBC-TV.
 When interviewed by Bryant Gumbel before the final boxing match, Mr T. said, "I just feel sorry for the guy who I have to box.
 I just feel real sorry for him."
 This fight was scheduled to last three rounds, but Mr. T finished it in less than 54 seconds.
 The line, "I don't hate him but...
 I pity the fool" in the movie Rocky III was written by Sylvester Stallone, who is reputed to have been inspired by the interview.